Alfresco/docs-alfresco/digital-workspace/latest/develop/index.md

 title: Develop Digital Workspace
 ---

-The Alfresco Digital Workspace is the general-purpose application developed and provided by Alfresco to all the customers and partners.
-The Alfresco Digital Workspace is supported and enhanced through regular releases and utilizes content and content-centric process use cases.

-### Best Practices

-The suggested approach in designing an Alfresco front-end application is to consider the ready-to-be-used applications as the first choice.
-You may consider adopting the Alfresco Digital Workspace if you are implementing generic usage and needs.
-Use the Application Development Framework Extensions or customizations to adjust or integrate solutions.
+You can develop with and adapt the Digital Workspace.
+You can use the Application Development Framework Extensions or customizations to adjust or integrate your own solutions.
+[LINK] If you can customize the Digital workspace you can use the Digitial Workspace extensions [link], if you can't customize the the Digital Workspace you can create and use an custom App as an alternative.
+[LINK] If your project uses Alfresco Community Edition or open source components you must use Alfresco Content Application.

-For projects adopting Community Editions or Open Source components, consider Alfresco Content Application as an alternative to Alfresco Digital Workspace.
-Alfresco Content Application is defined as an example of content application, and it is not officially supported by Alfresco (but contributions to the project are welcome).
+> **Note:** Alfresco Content Application is defined as an example of content application, and it is not officially supported by Alfresco (but contributions to the project are welcome).
+Use the image to determine how

 In the picture below, you can see drawn the decision process described above.